TEALSK12/apcsa-public/curriculum/Unit2/Lesson-201.md

      - 239 / 10 evaluates to 23 (have students do this one to see if they catch the int)
      - Still moving left-to-right, now 23 \* 5 evaluates to 3, and 2 \* 2 evaluates to 4
      - 26 + 3 – 4 evaluates to 25

+ 6. Quick way to round doubles.
+We just showed that when doing division we drop the decimals so here is a quick way to round doubles:
+    - for positive numbers:
+      - (int) (x + 0.5)
+    - for negative numbers:
+      - (int) (x - 0.5)

 ### Evaluating Expressions Activity \[20 minutes\]

 1. Depending on your class size, have students form pairs or small groups